kantord/SeaGOAT/docs/configuration.md

 * `ignorePatterns`: A list of glob patterns to ignore.
 Keep in mind that all files ignored by `.gitignore` are already ignored.
 You probably should not need to configure this value.
-It is only useful if there are some files that you wish to keep in git, but you wish to hide from from SeaGOAT.
+It is only useful if there are some files that you wish to keep in git, but you wish to hide from SeaGOAT.
 [Learn more about globs](https://en.wikipedia.org/wiki/Glob_(programming))
 * `chroma`: Configurations for the ChromaDB based features.
   Has the following attributes: